Grants & Awards

 Amount awarded to Quibim: 412.500€.

-This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101057699.
+This work received funding from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No. 101057699 (RadioVal project).

 The FLUTE project will advance and scale up data-driven healthcare by developing novel methods for privacy-preserving cross-border utilization of data hubs.
 Advanced research will be performed to push the performance envelope of secure multi-party computation in Federated Learning, including the associated AI models and secure execution environments.
 The technical innovations will be integrated in a privacy-enforcing platform that will provide innovators with a provenly secure environment for federated healthcare AI solution development, testing and deployment, including the integration of real world health data from the data hubs and the generation and utilization of synthetic data.
 To maximize the impact, adoption and replicability of the results, the project will contribute to the global HL7 FHIR standard development, and create novel guidelines for GDPR-compliant cross-border Federated Learning in healthcare.